dyanikoglu/dyanikoglu/README.md

 #### You can also access my Unreal Engine fork with various bug fixes, improvements and custom PhysX 4.1 & Nvidia Blast implementation from [here](https://github.com/dyanikoglu/UnrealEngine) (Unreal Engine source code access is required)

 #### Lastly, you can follow [Project Borealis](https://projectborealis.com) to stay updated about the Half-Life project I have been contributing for a while.
-You can also check out [PBSync](https://github.com/ProjectBorealis/PBSync) as one of the open sourced tools that I have designed & developed, and actively used by the development team right now.
+You can also check out [PBSync](https://github.com/ProjectBorealis/PBSync), an open source tool designed by me, and actively used by the development team.

 <p align="center">
   <img src="https://visitor-badge.glitch.me/badge?page_id=dyanikoglu.dyanikoglu">